rodeli/EH2/docs/GITHUB-SECRETS-SETUP.md

    - Account: Workers Scripts:Edit
    - Account: D1:Edit
    - Account: Workers KV Storage:Edit
-   - Account: Object Storage:Edit (this is R2 - look for "Object Storage" in the dropdown)
+   - Account: Workers R2 Storage:Edit (this is R2 - look for "Workers R2 Storage" in the dropdown)
 5. Copy the token (you won't see it again!)

 **Add to GitHub:**